univr-GRAIL/DiskNeuralRTI/README.md

 # DiskNeuralRTI Implementation
 This is a PyTorch implementation of DiskNeuralRTI.

+## Getting Started
 Download and extract DiskNeuralRTI
 Change working directory to DiskNeuralRTI
 ## Create a virtual environment: